unilincoln/RDM/researchtools.md

 		<h4>Blogs</h2>

-		<p>The University's blogs system is the best place for you to record what you're working on, be that in the form of a traditional 'journal-like' blog, a website explaining what you're doing, a private lab notebook or more.
+		<p>Blogs are the recommended tool to set up a research project website, be that in the form of a traditional 'journal-like' blog, a website explaining what you're doing, a private lab notebook or more.
 You can give other members of your research team the ability to add, edit and approve content, and there's even a social network built in to allow discussion of your work.</p>

 		<p><a class="btn" href="http://blogs.lincoln.ac.uk"><i class="icon-chevron-right"></i> Go to the blogs</a></p>